POLST Paradigm Philosophical Principles

 - The POLST Paradigm requires health care professionals be trained to conduct shared decision-making discussions with patients and families so that POLST forms are completed properly.

-- The POLST form may be signed by the patient or designated decision-maker (HCA, DPOA for Healthcare, or surrogate), but it is not required in all states, although the NPPTF encourages this requirement for all states seeking endorsement.
-However, shared decision making is a key component of the POLST process.
+- The POLST form may be signed by the patient or designated decision-maker (HCA, DPOA for Healthcare, or surrogate), but it is not required in all states.
+The National POLST Paradigm encourages patient or designated decision-maker signatures for all states seeking endorsement.
+Informed, shared decision making is a key component of the POLST Paradigm process.

-- POLST recognizes that allowing natural death to occur is not the same as killing.
+- The POLST Paradigm recognizes that allowing natural death to occur is not the same as killing.
 POLST does not allow for active euthanasia or physician assisted suicide.